Skip to main content

 When you share a hotspot, you are responsible for:

-Your hotspots are yours.
-You are never locked into sharing them.
+You can remove a hotspot at any time from the Hotspots tab.
+Your hotspots are yours; you are never locked into sharing them.

 Sharing is voluntary and reversible.
-You can start with one hotspot, see how it works, and expand from there.
+Start with one hotspot, see how it works, and expand from there.
+See Product status for what the beta does and does not do yet.